 The CIC promotes traditional Islamic values and traditions and was at the forefront of the initiative to bring Sharia Law to Canada.
 Since that defeat, the CIC has put on a decidedly feminine face.

-When the Congress held a news conference to protest the publications of the infamous cartoons of the Prophet Muhammad, it was a woman who delivered their message: freedom of expression should be curtailed where God's Greatest Messenger was concerned.
+When the Congress held a news conference to protest the publications of the infamous cartoons of Muhammad, it was a woman who delivered their message: freedom of expression should be curtailed where God's alleged ultimate spokesman is concerned.

 2:228 Divorced women should keep away from men for three menstrual periods.
 And it is not lawful for them to conceal that which Allah has created in their wombs, if they truly believe in Allah and the Last Day.
 Their husbands have the right in the meantime to take them back, should they seek reconciliation; and women have rights equal to what is incumbent upon them according to what is just, although men are one degree above them.
 Allah is Mighty, Wise.